-Notorious 'pillowcase rapist' loses freedom; re-hospitalized
+'Distorted thinking' leads to lockup of 'Pillowcase Rapist'

-LOS ANGELES (AP) — A notorious serial rapist who muffled victims’ screams with a pillowcase had his freedom revoked Friday and was ordered returned to a California state mental hospital for violating the terms of his release, prosecutors said.
+LOS ANGELES (AP) — A notorious California serial rapist who muffled victims’ screams with a pillowcase had his freedom revoked after his therapists said they were concerned about his fantasies and didn’t think he had come to terms with his “distorted thinking.”

-Christopher Hubbart, 65, who was dubbed the “Pillowcase rapist” for sexually assaulting dozens of women between 1971 and 1982, was recommitted to Coalinga State Hospital for at least a year, Los Angeles County District Attorney Jackie Lacey said.
+Christopher Hubbart, who was dubbed the “Pillowcase Rapist” for sexually assaulting dozens of women between 1971 and 1982, was recommitted to Coalinga State Hospital for at least a year, Los Angeles prosecutors said Friday.

-Hubbart had violated several terms of his conditional release, including failing five polygraph tests, when he was arrested in August.
+Santa Clara County Superior Court Judge Richard Loftus Jr. sided in his opinion Thursday with treatment supervisors who said it was not safe for Hubbart to be free and that he needed more inpatient therapy after violating terms of his release by failing five lie detector tests about his “thoughts and fantasies.”

-“Christopher Hubbart is a prolific serial rapist and even after years of treatment he remains a danger to women,” Lacey said.
-“Today’s ruling reaffirms our belief that he should remain in a state hospital for additional treatment.”
+Treatment supervisor Alan Stillman felt Hubbart was being deceptive with therapists and the polygraph examiner, including one effort to thwart an accurate exam with heavy breathing and other measures, the judge said.

 Most Read Stories